-Listen to writers and experts from all over tell us about their latest work on 2nd Fridays (8:00 pm, monthly September to May) held at the Rappahannock Library or at one of two theaters in the town of Washington.
+Listen to writers and experts from all over tell us about their latest work.
+These events are held at the Rappahannock Library or at one of two theaters in the town of Washington.

-We need your help to find new 2nd Friday speakers.
+We need your help to find new RAAC Talk speakers.
 Many of our best speakers have come from your suggestions.
 Please contact us at firstname.lastname@example.org with ideas.
 Speakers need not have a Rappahannock connection, although that is a bonus.
 All topics of general interest will be eagerly considered.

 February, 2020, Jim Reston